'It's our club's darkest day'

 Video

-Leicester City fans have expressed their shock after a helicopter belonging to the club's owner crashed following a Premier League match.
+Shocked Leicester City fans react after a helicopter belonging to the club's owner crashes.

-Vichai Srivaddhanaprabha was in the helicopter when it came down at about 20:30 BST on Saturday, a source close to the family has told the BBC.

 -